Academic Requirements and Regulations

 Non-degree Students

-• Persons who desire university instruction without becoming graduate degree candidates may attend as non-degree students, provided they have received a bachelor’s degree from an accepted, regionally accredited undergraduate college or university.
+- Persons who desire university instruction without becoming graduate degree candidates may attend as non-degree students, provided they have received a bachelor’s degree from an accepted, accredited undergraduate college or university.

-• A non-degree student who does not hold a master’s or higher degree may take a maximum of 15 semester hours.
-Permission for non-degree students to register for additional hours beyond 15 can be granted by the dean of the Graduate College or the dean of the College of Education and Professional Development.
+- A non-degree student who does not hold a master’s or higher degree may take a maximum of 15 semester hours.
+Permission for non-degree students to register for additional hours beyond 15 can be granted by the Assistant Provost for Graduate Studies or the dean of the College of Education and Professional Development.

-• Applicants for non-degree status will complete a Graduate Application for Admission, pay the application fee, and have the registrar send an official transcript showing proof of a bachelor’s degree from an accepted, regionally accredited undergraduate college or university not later than the scheduled time of registration.
+- Applicants for non-degree status will complete a Graduate Application for Admission, pay the application fee, and have the registrar send an official transcript showing proof of a bachelor’s degree from an accepted, accredited undergraduate college or university not later than the scheduled time of registration.

 Online Courses